To the Saints of God found in the United States of America,

 I will get right to the point.
 The church in America is failing to cultivate justice in our society because it has adopted the language, tactics, and mentality of the world.

 I don’t care how you slice the pie, the Church has not been on the field or on the bench.
-We have not even been in the sitting in bleachers spectating the disaster that has been taking place in our country.
+We have not even been sitting in bleachers spectating the disaster that has been taking place in our country.
 We have been running to the parking lot, climbing over ourselves, trying to stay as far away from “race” talk for decades.
 What has that produced?
 Exactly what we see.
 The secularists have taken over the game, the rules, and the coaching of our culture.

 Instead of transforming the culture with Gospel Truth and Gospel Justice, we have been guilty of abandoning our post as watchmen.
 The city is in ruins.
 We are encircled on all sides by immorality, debauchery, and outright insolence to the purposes of God.
 And, rather than pouring water over it all, trying to put out the flames, we have taken out our skewers for a weenie roast because we shouldn’t let a good fire go to waste!
 Right?!